Updated from a while ago, and until the series ends, which hopefully will be never.

 But in spite of all that negativity, when the rest of the cast IS actually allowed to shine, they all have some pretty great episodes.
 Hell, I’m probably the biggest Cure Rosetta fanboy around.
 Even Cure Ace grew on me after a while, in spite of her notoriously botched introduction.
 And the story is still excellent, even if its execution is rocky.
 Doki Doki Precure had its flaws to be sure, but there’s a lot to like about it, too.

-As of the writing of this post, this is the season that most recently ended.
-And for what it was, it was enjoyable.
-I like to think of this season as two shows.
-One being a nice fun little tribute to the early days of the franchise, and the other being an epic story about far-reaching epic magical battles.
+For what it was, this season was enjoyable.
+I like to think of it as two shows.
+One being a nice fun little tribute to the early days of the franchise, and the other being an ostensibly epic story about far-reaching epic magical battles.
 I’m quite fond of the former show; the other, not so much.
 Virtually all of my problems with the series can be summed up in one word; Ha-chan, also known as Cure Felice.
 Mana Aida may have been a spotlight hog, but even she cannot approach the sheer levels of Mary Sue that is Ha.
 She’s always presented as cute, even when she pretty blatantly disregards what her friends and superiors say, and acts selfishly or like a spoiled brat.
 But she has a wide smile, so it’s all good, I guess?
 A lot of fans like to complain about the villains, too, and to be fair they are pretty bland, but then again the villains in the first two seasons were pretty dull, too, so I guess this is a case of the show taking a little TOO much inspiration from its predecessor.

 But still, I liked the series overall, for three reasons especially.
 Those three reasons being Jun, Kay, and Emily, three of my favorite supporting characters in the franchise.
 I could go on forever about how much I adore those three, but the rest of the supporting cast is pretty decent, too.
 And as for the two main Cures, while Mirai (Cure Miracle) had to grow on me a little, Riko (Cure Magical) is honestly one of my favorites.
 And I really did love the worldbuilding of the Magical World, which got much more of it than the other worlds of most seasons.
 Mahou Tsukai can be tons of fun, but it’s really kind of a drag when it tries to be more serious.